Game of Thrones filming locations – Northern Ireland

 Port of Ballintoy (The Iron Islands)

-This coastal nook at the end of a small twisting road is synonymous with Pike and the Iron Islands.
+This coastal nook at the end of a small twisting road is synonymous with Pyke and the Iron Islands.
 Theon returns here in Season 2 Episode 2 and is baptised here in Season 2 Episode 3.

 Season 6 Episode 5 also features Euron’s drowning and rebirth, and the nearby beach played host to Melisandre’s burning of Stannis Baratheon’s bannerman.